LACMIP/emu/docs/_documentation/catalogue.md

 {% include figure image_path="/assets/images/catalogue_admin.png" alt="screenshot of the admin tab in the catalogue module" caption="Screenshot of the *Admin* tab of the Catalogue module, highlighting provenance and GUID data." %}

 The *Admin* tab contains information about the record's digital provenance and edit history.
 This can be a useful way to check when and by whom a record was created or most recently modified.
 This tab is also where the record's GUID, or Global Unique Identifier, is stored.
 For catalogue records this is a critical identifier that gets published with the specimen occurrence data and ensures users can trace the data back to its source (i.e. the catalogue record at LACMIP).

+The *Admin* tab is not visible to LACMIP student permission groups.

 ## Security tab